Anime4000/IFME/readme.md

 ### Version 4
 You can find [here](https://github.com/Anime4000/IFME/tree/ifme4) or change `master` to `ifme4`.

+### Version 3
+The source code never publish online, and written in VB.NET

 ## License
 IFME Source Code under license [GPL 2.0](http://choosealicense.com/licenses/gpl-2.0/).<br>However you are not allow to sell either in **Source Code** or **Binaries** form.